Pearcedale - Tooradin

 An assessment of population growth drivers in Pearcedale - Tooradin reveals an overall ranking slightly below national averages considering recent, and medium term trends

-Pearcedale - Tooradin's population is around 8,258 as of Nov 2025.
-This reflects an increase of 234 people since the 2021 Census, which reported a population of 8,024.
-The change is inferred from ABS estimated resident population of 8,253 in June 2024 and additional 35 validated new addresses since the Census date.
-This level of population equates to a density ratio of 83 persons per square kilometer.
-Population growth was primarily driven by natural growth contributing approximately 80.7% of overall population gains during recent periods.
+Pearcedale - Tooradin's population is around 8,278 as of Feb 2026.
+This reflects an increase of 254 people since the 2021 Census, which reported a population of 8,024 people.
+The change is inferred from the estimated resident population of 8,253 from the ABS as of June 2024 and an additional 40 validated new addresses since the Census date.
+This level of population equates to a density ratio of 84 persons per square kilometer.
+Population growth for the area was primarily driven by natural growth that contributed approximately 80.7% of overall population gains during recent periods.

-AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, released in 2024 with 2022 as the base year.
-For areas not covered, AreaSearch utilises VIC State Government's Regional/LGA projections released in 2023 with adjustments made employing a method of weighted aggregation of population growth from LGA to SA2 levels.
-Growth rates by age group are applied across all areas for years 2032 to 2041.
-Looking at population projections, the area is expected to grow by 486 persons to 2041 based on latest annual ERP population numbers, reflecting a gain of 5.8% in total over the 17 years.
+AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, as released in 2024 with 2022 as the base year.
+For any SA2 areas not covered by this data, AreaSearch is utilising the VIC State Government's Regional/LGA projections released in 2023 with adjustments made employing a method of weighted aggregation of population growth from LGA to SA2 levels.
+Growth rates by age group from these aggregations are also applied across all areas for years 2032 to 2041.
+Considering the projected demographic shifts, a population increase just below the median of statistical areas analysed by AreaSearch is expected, with the area expected to grow by 486 persons to 2041 based on the latest annual ERP population numbers, reflecting recording a gain of 5.6% in total over the 17 years.

 Frequently Asked Questions - Population